What is a WMA?

 Unauthorized persons are prohibited from being in the area during big game hunts except when indicated.
-Unauthorized persons are prohibited from being in the Wildlife Management Area during managed turkey hunts, except on the Cherokee, Royal Blue, Sundquist, Tellico Lake, and Land Between the Lakes Wildlife Management Areas.
+Unauthorized persons are prohibited from being in the wildlife management area during managed turkey hunts, except on the Cherokee, North Cumberland, and Tellico Lake wildlife management areas.
 Only persons having valid turkey hunt permits for the hunt date are authorized to be on the management area.
 Exception: A licensed turkey hunter, who has filled their bag limit or does not possess a valid permit for a quota hunt, may accompany another turkey hunter (except on Oak Ridge WMA) and assist him/her in calling, but may not have a gun or bow in his/her possession.

 Fanning or Reaping Wild Turkeys: On WMA lands, the practice of fanning or reaping is prohibited.
 Fanning/reaping is defined as hunting or stalking wild turkeys while holding or using for hunter concealment any of the following items: a tail fan, a partial or full decoy with a tail fan, or a tail fan mounted to a firearm.
 Tail fans include those made of real or synthetic feathers or an image or likeness of a tail fan applied to any material.

 Calling or attempting to call wild turkeys using any sound that mimics those made by a wild turkey is prohibited from March 1 to the opening day of the spring turkey hunts on all WMAs.

 Hunters are to retrieve all crippled or dead game if possible and prohibit disposal of dead wildlife on WMAs.